Sixth in a series about the Inca Trail

 There are places in the world whose reputations create impossible expectations and a visit is sure to cause disappointment.
 Machu Picchu is not one of those places.
 It is every bit as incredible as we hoped for, an engineering marvel in the most picturesque of locations.

 Looking back, I feel a pride at having accomplished the hike while still remembering how humbled I was by the experience.
-The low daily mileage had lulled us into a false sense of security and an overestimate of our physical condition.
+The low daily mileage had lulled us into a false sense of security and led us to overestimate of our physical condition.
 It turned out to be a very tough hike.
-I was sore for only a few days, but Rachel still sometimes has knee pain walking down flights of stairs.

 Date: Saturday, August 22, 2015